bashtage/ng-numpy-randomstate/README.md

   * Document core RNG classes
   * Pickling support
   * Verify entropy based initialization is missing for some RNGs
-  * Add direct access to the system cryptographic random number generator
   * Multiple stream support for MLFG and MRG32K3A
   * Creation of additional streams from a RandomState where supported (i.e. a `next_stream()` method)